 And if you’re in the Tahoe area, make sure to stop by our shop, Tahoe Mountain Sports, to try something new or stock up on your favorite endurance fuels.

-How to Fuel a Tough Mudder
+Kyle – How to fuel a Tough Mudder race

 On Instagram, I’ve had a hand full of guys message me and say that I’m a bear… which is very flattering since I fancy myself pretty strong and bears like honey, and I like honey… sooo I guess it fits.